Plasticine: History

+Harbutt

 William Harbutt, an art teacher in Bath, England, formulated Plasticine in 1897.
 Harbutt wanted a non-drying clay for his sculpture students.
 He created a non-toxic, sterile, soft and malleable clay that did not dry when exposed to air.

 Harbutt received a patent in 1899 and commercial production started at a factory in Bathampton in 1900.
 The original Plasticine was grey, but four colours were produced for initial sales to the public.
 Plasticine was used by children and was often bought by schools for teaching art.
 It has found a wide variety of other uses (for example moulding casts for plaster, and plastics).

-Plasticine is approximately 65% bulking agent (principally gypsum), 10% petroleum jelly, 5% lime, 10% lanolin and 10% stearic acid.
-It cannot be hardened by firing, melts when exposed to heat, and is flammable at higher temperatures.

 Harbutt patented a different formulation in 1915, which added wool fibres to give plasticine a stronger composition intended for ear plugs, and as a sterile dressing for wounds and burns.
 The Harbutt company marketed Plasticine as a children's toy by producing modelling kits based on characters from children's stories, such as Noddy, the Mr. Men and Paddington Bear.

 The original Plasticine factory was destroyed by fire in 1963 and replaced by a modern building.
 The Harbutt company produced Plasticine in Bathampton until 1983, when production was moved to Thailand.

 The Colorforms company was the major American licensee of Plasticine from 1979 until at least 1984.
-The use of a different chalk compound caused a product inconsistency, and the U.S. version was considered inferior to the original mix.
+The use of a different chalk compound caused a product inconsistency, and the US version was considered inferior to the original mix.

-Bluebird Toys plc acquired Plasticine through its purchase of Peter Pan, Harbutt's parent company.
+Bluebird Toys plc acquired Plasticine through its purchase of Peter Pan Playthings Ltd, Harbutt's parent company.
 In 1998, Mattel bought Bluebird and the brand was sold to Humbrol Ltd, known for its model paints and owner of the Airfix model kit brand.
 Flair Leisure licensed the brand from Humbrol in 2005 and relaunched Plasticine.
 It acquired the brand outright, when Humbrol entered administration a year later.